openframeworks/ofBook/20_intro_to_graphics/chapter.md

 This chapter is going to build off of the C++ Basics chapter **[chapter number]** and Project Setup and Structure chapter **[chapter number]**, so if you aren't already familiar with C++ and creating openFrameworks projects, definitely check out those chapters before diving into graphics.

-**[paragraph needs work]** ~~There are plenty of reasons why you might want to create visuals using code rather than with pencil and paper.
+**[paragraph needs work]** ~~There are plenty of reasons why we might want to create visuals using code rather than with pencil and paper.
 Code allows for easy repetition.
 We can design a simple rule for making a mark on screen, and then we can repeat that rule and cover the screen in milliseconds.
-Code allows for animation - from simple shapes wiggling on your screen to movies like Pixar's Monsters, Inc.  Code allows for interactivity, which ranges from games to web browsing.
+Code allows for animation - from simple shapes wiggling on our screen to movies like Pixar's Monsters, Inc.  Code allows for interactivity, which ranges from games to web browsing.
 Most importantly to me, code allows us to engage with digital information.
 We can visualize and explore data.
 We can take digital imagery and reimagine it.~~

 **[insert images of the works of artists making inspiring generative visuals]**